Mind the gap…

 Whilst this is by no means a comprehensive list, we’ve outlined some of the possible reasons below, including some ideas for how to address them at an interview.

-- Do say – ‘I took six months out to immerse myself in a different culture and feel I’ve not only gained a new perspective, but I’ve also learned some valuable life lessons.
-I’m now ready to start focussing on my career’
+- Do say: ‘I took six months out to immerse myself in a different culture.
+I feel I’ve gained a new perspective and learned some valuable life lessons.
+I’m now ready to focus on my career.’

-- Do say – ‘I’ve spent the last year caring for a sick relative.
-Their health has now recovered and I’m ready to re-enter the workforce’
+- Do say: ‘I spent the last year caring for a sick relative.
+Their health has now recovered, and I’m ready and eager to re-enter the workforce.’

-- Do say – ‘Due to a recurring medical condition I felt unable to continue in my previous position.
-However, I’ve now returned to full health and feel ready to take on my next challenge’
+- Do say: ‘Due to a health issue, I felt unable to continue in my previous position.
+I have now returned to full health and feel ready and motivated to take on my next challenge.’

-- Do say – ‘My previous employer was forced to make a series of budget cuts.
-They had a ‘first-in, last-out’ policy and, unfortunately, as I was relatively new to the company, I was made redundant.
-However, I’m proud of what I achieved during my time there, something which can be reinforced by my previous manager, who is also one of my provided referees’
+- Do say: ‘My previous employer had to make a series of budget cuts, and as I was relatively new to the company, I was unfortunately made redundant.
+However, I’m proud of what I achieved during my time there.
+My former manager, who is one of my referees, can speak to my contributions.’

 Final thoughts on career gaps